 - Who will shovel snow?

-- Who to call in a maintanence emergency?
+- Who to call in a maintenance emergency?

-The link below gives you a basic guidleline check list.
+The link below gives you a basic guideline checklist.

 Apartment Maintenance Checklist